WHAT SECURITY PROCEDURES SHOULD I BE AWARE OF?

 CAN I BRING A STROLLER ONTO THE PARK?

-Yes, strollers are allowed on the park, however they can be very difficult to take into the grandstands.
-They are not allowed in Standing Room Only areas.
+Yes, strollers are allowed on Frontier Park after a proper inspection, however they can be very difficult to take into the grandstands.
+Strollers are not allowed in the Party Zone.

 WHERE DO I PARK?